joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 ##### Configure Azure API Management

-Now that the Function App is responding to requests, we can expose the HTTP endpoint through [Azure API Management](https://docs.microsoft.com/en-us/azure/azure-functions/functions-openapi-definition?WT.mc_id=AZ-MVP-5004796 "Expose serverless APIs from HTTP endpoints using Azure API Management").
+Now that the Function App responds to requests, we can expose the HTTP endpoint through [Azure API Management](https://docs.microsoft.com/en-us/azure/azure-functions/functions-openapi-definition?WT.mc_id=AZ-MVP-5004796 "Expose serverless APIs from HTTP endpoints using Azure API Management").
+Azure API Management will give greater flexibility and security over API endpoints, particularly when dealing with more than one API.
+Azure API Management also offers cache functionality.

 1. Log in to the [**Microsoft Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal")
 2. **Navigate** to your **Azure Function**